MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Preserving-Data-When-Working-with-a-Statically-Generated-Proxy.md

 ---
-title: "Preserving Data When Working with a Statically Generated Proxy" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+title: "Preserving Data and Avoiding Data Loss"
+description: "This article describes an approach to preserving data when working with a statically generated proxy and avoiding data loss by building the proxy with your client application." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na